Rafael1s/Deep-Reinforcement-Learning-Algorithms/BipedalWalker-Soft-Actor-Critic/README.md

 ### Credit

-Most of the code is based on the Udacity code for PPO, and the github code of Pranjal Tandon (pranz24).
+Most of the code is based on the Udacity code, and Pranjal Tandon's code (https://github.com/pranz24).